vinhphm/vinh.dev/pages/posts/improve-websites-ux.md

 ## Theme toggle icon ☀️/🌙

-Second is the theme toggle icon from the top right corner:
+Second, is the theme toggle icon from the top right corner:

 <img src="/images/2022/theme-toggle.gif" rounded-lg>

-This one I use React Spring to animate SVG icons based on the instruction from [jfelix.info](https://jfelix.info/blog/using-react-spring-to-animate-svg-icons-dark-mode-toggle) with another small tweaks from me to match with the current setup from my site.
+For this one I use React Spring to animate SVG icons based on the instruction from [jfelix.info](https://jfelix.info/blog/using-react-spring-to-animate-svg-icons-dark-mode-toggle) with another small tweak from me to match with the current setup from my site.
 You can find the source code [here at GitHub](https://github.com/vinhphm/vinh-dev-archive/blob/main/components/AnimatedThemeIcon.js).

 That's it for now.
 I hope you enjoy my sharing and if you have any questions, feel free to leave a comment below.